 Year round beauty abounds in this oasis of plants, shrubs and flowers conveniently located off of the Lloyd Expressway on Evansville's eastside.
 Site of community vegetable garden.
 Visitors welcome during daylight hours anytime.
 For guided tours, see information on the website listed.

-Indiana's oldest zoo extends over 50 acres and is home to more than 700 animals.
+Extending over 50 acres, historic Mesker Park Zoo is home to more than 700 animals and is open 365 days a year!
 Pathways bloom and grow with local and exotic trees and plants.
-Open 365 days a year.
-New in 2008 - Amazonia!
-A walk through the wild expanse of the South American Rainforest!
-Enclosed, climate controlled to a jungle perfect 78 degrees.
-Complete with daily rain shower!
-Animals include howler monkeys, toucans, capeberras, tapir, sting rays and the elusive Queen of the jungle - the jaguar!
-Enter Zoo through new entrance on Mesker Park Drive.
+The crown jewel of the zoo is Amazonia- a walk through the wild expanse of the South American Rainforest!
+This enclosed, climate controlled jungle stays a sultry 78 degrees and comes complete with daily rain shower!
+Animals include howler monkeys, toucans, capeberras, tapir, caiman, and the elusive Queen of the jungle - the jaguar!

 The Castle on the Hill is home to one of the nation's largest communities of Benedictine women.
 Guided tours include the majestic domed church, outdoor Stations of the Cross, Lourdes Grotto, and Rosary steps.
 Gift shop, For Heaven's Sake also on grounds.